The Sweet House of Horrors: Production

 Immediately after finishing work on his first film in the series The House of Clocks on February 25, 1989, Fulci started work on The Sweet House of Horrors which finished filming in March.
 The film was shot in Ponte Pattoli.
+The information in the film's credits and the facade seen in the film indicate the filming location "Agriturismo Il Covone" in Ponte Pattoli.
 A last minute casting change happened involving Alexander Vernon Dobtcheff replacing Cosimo Cinieri.